 Thanksgiving is full of traditions.
 With a few exceptions, the food on my Thanksgiving table looks almost exactly like the food that was on my parent's Thanksgiving table year after year.
 It's tradition.
-When my son was three he made paper pilgrims and Native Americans in the shape of paper drumsticks at school.
-I proudly taped them onto the China cabinet.
+When my son was 3 years old, he made paper pilgrims and Native Americans in the shape of paper drumsticks at school.
+I proudly taped them onto the china cabinet.
 The next year, he found them and taped them back up.
 Voila — tradition.

-One of my favorite Thanksgiving traditions is the music I listen to when cooking.
+One of my favorite Thanksgiving traditions is the music I listen to when I cook.

 If you've never listened to this song on Thanksgiving, I suggest you give it a try.
 You'll probably end up making it one of your Thanksgiving traditions, too.